TNT-JEFFERSON/TERRENEITOR/💻 Code/README.md

 - You can see this code being used and putted to the test in "Second prototype on the track" (in the videos folder).

+## Code for the three ultrasonic sensors of the final robot:

+- T